-After joining the network (or failing to join the network) the red LED will indicate the power mode of the NL240.
-A double strobe indicates that the NL240 is in low-power mode.
-If the red LED stays solid, low-power mode is not enabled.
-If the NL240 is in Bridge Mode and the datalogger executes the IPNetPower instruction, the NL240 will power down and the red LED will single strobe approximately every four seconds.
+After joining the network (or failing to join the network), the red LED will start to double strobe, indicating normal operation.
+If the NL240 is in Bridge Mode and the datalogger executes the IPNetPower instruction, the NL240 will power down and the red LED will be turned off.